obiwang/obiwang.github.io/source/_posts/Core Animation Timing in Depth.md

 layout: "post"
 lang: "en"
 date: 2016-05-06 13:30:00
+permalink: core_animation_timing

 tags:
 - Core Animation

 categories:
 - iOS
-permalink: core_animation_timing
 ---

-The Core Animation timing model is described by the `CAMediaTiming` protocol and inherited by the `CAAnimation` class and `CALayer` class.
+The Core Animation timing model is described by the `CAMediaTiming` protocol and inherited by the `CAAnimation` class and the `CALayer` class.

 The timing model in `CAAnimation` is easy to understand.
-There is a great visual descritpion [here](http://ronnqvi.st/controlling-animation-timing/) by David Rönnqvist.
+There is a great visual descritpion [here](http://ronnqvi.st/controlling-animation-timing/) by *David Rönnqvist*.
 There is even a [cheat sheet](http://ronnqvi.st/images/CAMediaTiming%20cheat%20sheet.pdf) to help you to get better understanding with different situations.

-Let's look at the timing model in `CALayer`.
+Let's focus on the timing model in `CALayer`.

 ## Timing in CALayer